nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ### List all meetings: `meetings`
 List all scheduled meetings stored in program.
-> :bulb: This feature is usually used preceding `Delete a meeting` feature, to check for `<Meeting Indec>` a meeting.
+> :bulb: This feature is usually used preceding `Delete a meeting` feature, to check for `<Meeting Index>` a meeting.

 Format: